19 Plants That Repel Bugs

 Remember that while catnip is a natural and safe insect repellent, it can attract cats to your garden, so be prepared for some furry visitors.

-Nonetheless, catnip is a fantastic choice for a natural bug-repellent plant, so consider adding it to your garden for both its functional and decorative purposes.
+Nonetheless, catnip is a fantastic choice for a natural bug-repellent plant, so consider adding it to your garden for functional and decorative purposes.

 4. Chrysanthemums